-Complete Form 2, Schedule VIII only if you and/or your spouse were required to complete one or more of the federal forms that are identified on this schedule.
-If you are required to complete this schedule because you have answered yes to one or more of the statements, you will need to include a copy of your federal tax return, Form 1040, with your Montana tax return.
+Complete Form 2, Schedule VIII only if you and/or your spouse had to complete one or more of the federal forms identified on this schedule.
+If you have to complete this schedule because you answered yes to one or more of the statements, you need to include a copy of your federal tax return, Form 1040, with your Montana tax return.